-Description This method is responsible for initializing the class.
-It must be called by the application before any communications take place and before invoking any other public static synchronised IT SSL init() throws INITIALIZE;
+This method is responsible for initializing the class.
+It must be called by the application before any communications take place and before invoking any other IT SSL methods.

-IT SSL methods.

-This method creates and initializes an instance of ${\tt IT_SSL}$ and makes it available as ${\tt CORBA.Orbix.SSL}$.
+This method creates and initializes an instance of ${\tt IT\SSL}$ and makes it available as ${\tt CORBA.Orbix.SSL}$ .
 All subsequent SSL related operations should be called on this instance, which is returned by init().